Banging Toolbox

 Electric shears are usable by both the skilled and unskilled; meaning just about anyone can use them, be they professional or just your standard stay-at-home folk.

-These tools are a staple for any person who works with metal as they are key in aiding light fabrication which is a staple in the practice and business operations of local builders, roofers, and hardware store owners.
+These tools are a staple for any person who works with metal as they are key in aiding light fabrication which is a staple in the practice and business operations of local carpenters, roofers, and hardware store owners.

 Electric shears are powerful as they allow you to cut straight through steel like a hot knife through butter.